terhechte/appventure/guides/catalyst/how/enable_disable_toolbar_items.md

 ---

-# How do I enable / disable toolbar items based on whats visible on screen?

 Currently, there doesn't seem to be a way to do this.
 I've tracked this as issue *FB6360289* in Apple's Feedback tool.